ChisomJude/python-api/README.md

-# python-api
+# HNG 12 Task
-This repository contain a begineer guide to writing api with Python (FastAPI)
+This repository contains a beginner guide to writing API with Python (FastAPI)